goodblockio/drealms-standard/docs/DeveloperGuide.md

 ## Nonfungible Actions

 dRealms nonfungible actions that are used throughout the lifecycle of a nonfungible token.
-To get started creating a new NFT, simply call the `createnft()` action.
+To get started creating a new NFT simply call the `createnft()` action to make a new token family, and then the `issuenft()` action to start issuing them to recipients.

 ### ACTION `createnft()`

+Creates a new NFT family with the given settings.

-- `token_name` is the name of the new token family.
+- `token_family` is the name of the new token family.

 - `issuer` is the account allowed to issue or retire NFTs.